info201a-w21/lettuce-work-together/README.md

 - State: 18

 **Questions:**
-- Which regions of the Us experience the most food insecurity?
+- Which regions of the US experience the most food insecurity?
    - Which counties?
 - Where does the budget fall short of needed food assistance?
 - How much money is needed to ensure that those who experience food insecurity are fed?
 - How has food insecurity in the US changed over time?